Piratedpilot/Resum.AI/README.md

    - Export your resume in **PDF** format, ready for submission.
 This project has evolved with significant enhancements to its resume analysis capabilities:

-Follow these steps to run Smart Resume AI:
+Follow these steps to run Resum.AI:

 #### **Setup Instructions** 🛠️